Difficulty Level

 The Z value under Plan Offset has now been updated.

 Before you start milling, we’ll use the manual plan position controls to adjust your plan placement within the stock.
-Adjust the X and Y values under Manual Placement as well, so that the plan is 1/4” away from the material edge.
-Now there’s a healthy buffer between the design and the edge of the material.
+Adjust the X and Y values under Manual Placement as well, so that the plan is 1/4” (0.25) away from the material edge.
+This will give you extra material as a buffer between the design and the edge of the stock.

 Step 7: Start milling!